Samuele-Topi/musicarchive/README.md

 - **📂 Smart Library Sync**: Automatically scans your local `public/music` folder and populates your database.
 No more manual track entry!
 - **⬆️ Effortless Uploads**: Drag & drop MP3 files, and watch them organize themselves into `public/music/{Artist}/{Album}/`.
-- **🖼️ Rich Metadata & Dynamic Covers**: All cover art and track details are read directly from your MP3s' ID3 tags.
+- **🖼️ Rich Metadata & Covers**: All album cover art and track details are read directly from your MP3s' ID3 tags.
+Artist images can be manually uploaded.
 Beautifully displayed, no extra files!
 - **🌐 Intuitive Browsing**: Explore your collection in a gorgeous album grid, or switch to detailed track and artist views.
 - **▶️ Seamless Playback**: A persistent global player with queue management keeps the music flowing.
 - **🔍 Quick Search**: Find your favorite tunes by artist, album, or track name in an instant.